BOJ: So Long Deflation, Hello Inflation

 The above chart only matters if you actually eat food or use energy.
 Only those people are affected by this type of inflation.
 That's what the above chart includes.

-Most major news agencies reported that Japan is still deep in deflation looking at the topline number yet the BOJ Governor just said they nipped deflation.
+Most major news agencies reported that Japan is still deep in deflation looking at the "core" number excluding food and energy yet the BOJ Governor just said they nipped deflation.

 Major News Agencies Reported Deflation In Japan